Skip to content

 This guideline is a pragmatic target for an entity's network architecture to enable effective and secure network management while minimising complexity.
 This guide is structured around the use cases for a complex network with a design that can be adopted in stages that is highly aligned with the ACSC Network gateway hardening guidance package.

-Quick network security for Microsoft 365 customers
+Quick network security (Zero Trust / ZTNA) for Microsoft 365 customers

 Rapidly implement identify, detect and some protect controls with minimal user facing / network hardware changes: